-1.07 CODES AND STANDARDS
+1.06 CODES AND STANDARDS

-A. The complete installation shall be in compliance with the applicable latest or accepted edition of the International Building Code as adopted by the State of New Hampshire, NFPA and other applicable rules and regulations prescribed by the authority having jurisdiction.
+A. The complete installation shall be in compliance with the New Hampshire State Building Code, NFPA and other applicable rules and regulations prescribed by the authority having jurisdiction.

-A. Unless otherwise indicated, the materials to be furnished under this Section shall be the standard products of manufacturer's regularly engaged in the production of such equipment and shall be the manufacturer's latest standard design that complies with the Specification requirements.

-B. Source Limitation: Obtain products from a single source from a single manufacturer.
+- A. Unless otherwise indicated, the materials to be furnished under this Section shall be the standard products of manufacturer's regularly engaged in the production of such equipment and shall be the manufacturer's latest standard design that complies with the Specification requirements. - B. Source Limitation: Obtain products from a single source from a single manufacturer.